cfgauss/r-novice-gapminder/_episodes/11-plot-ggplot2.md

 pass `aes` these columns (e.g. `x = gapminder[, "gdpPercap"]`), this is because `ggplot` is smart enough to know to look in the **data** for that column!

+Other options that can be set with the `aes` function include color, size, transparency and shape.
+We will talk more about that later.

 By itself, the call to `ggplot` isn't enough to draw a figure:

 ~~~
 ggplot(data = gapminder, aes(x = gdpPercap, y = lifeExp))